Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Methods

-We use seven different $g(t)$ models to simulate 21 artificial data samples (Sections \ref{SectModelOne}-\ref{SectModelSeven}).
-The time interval of all simulated samples is $\Delta T=1.$ The $n^{\star}$ simulated time points $t_i^{\star}$ are drawn from a random uniform distribution $U(0,\Delta T,n^{\star})$.
+We use seven different $g(t)$ models to simulate 21 artificial complex {time series} (Sections \ref{SectModelOne}-\ref{SectModelSeven}).
+The sample window of all simulated {time series} is $\Delta T=1.$ The $n^{\star}$ simulated time points $t_i^{\star}$ are drawn from a random uniform distribution $U(0,\Delta T,n^{\star})$.
 The first and last time point values are then modified to $t_1^{\star}=0$ and $t_n^{\star}=\Delta T$.
-Hence, the distance between independent frequencies \citep{Lou78,Sca82,Pre92} is always
+Hence, the distance between independent frequencies \citep{Lou78,Kay81,Pre92} is always

 The $n^{\star}$ residuals $\epsilon^{\star}(t_i^{\star})$ of simulated model are drawn from a random normal distribution $N(0,\sigma,n^{\star})$, where $\sigma$ is the accuracy of simulated data.
 The simulated data are